yadavlalu5252/devTinder-web/README.md

 - Added my key and scret in env file
 - Creating order on Razorpay
 - Create Schema
-- savae the order in payments collection
+- save the order in payments collection
 - make the api dynamic
 - for making a Razorpay dialog we need a script in html head
 - Setup Razorpay webhook on your live Api

+- frontend deployment procedure git pull npm run build sudo scp -r dist/* /var/www/html

+- backend deployment procedure git pull pm2 restart 0